NotAvi1389/NotAvi1389.github.io/index.md

 Lab 6, Part 2

 This was also another one of my favorite labs because I was introduced to a new concept not just in computer science but also a new game called blackjack.
-It required a lot of if statements and that really helped me get used to doing those.I found it a very interesting, fun, and easy lab
+It required a lot of if statements and that really helped me get used to doing those.
+I found it a very interesting, fun, and easy lab.

 Lab 2